tomberek/mcm/manual/iv.md

   In that   (personal jurisdiction data)

-did,  (at/on  board-location)  on or about   20  , wrongfully communicate certain information, to wit:  , which language constituted a threat to harm a person or property by means of a(n) --LSQP--explosive; weapon of mass destruction; biological agent, substance, or weapon; chemical agent, substance, or weapon; and/or (a) hazardous material(s)--RSQP--, and that said conduct was (to the prejudice of good order and discipline in the armed forces) (of a nature to bring discredit upon the armed forces) (to the prejudice of good order and discipline in the armed forces and was of a nature to bring discredit upon the armed forces).
+did,  (at/on  board-location)  on or about   20  , wrongfully communicate certain information, to wit:  , which language constituted a threat to harm a person or property by means of a(n) [explosive; weapon of mass destruction; biological agent, substance, or weapon; chemical agent, substance, or weapon; and/or (a) hazardous material(s)], and that said conduct was (to the prejudice of good order and discipline in the armed forces) (of a nature to bring discredit upon the armed forces) (to the prejudice of good order and discipline in the armed forces and was of a nature to bring discredit upon the armed forces).

 #### (2) Hoax.

-  In that   (personal jurisdiction data) did,  (at/on  board-location),  on or about   20  , maliciously (communicate) (convey) certain information concerning an attempt being made or to be made to unlawfully --LSQP--(kill) (injure) (intimidate)  --RSQP-- --LSQP--(damage) (destroy)  --RSQP-- by means of a(n) --LSQP--explosive; weapon of mass destruction; biological agent, substance, or weapon; chemical agent, substance, or weapon; and/or (a) hazardous material(s)--RSQP--, to wit:  , which information was false and which the accused then knew to be false, and that said conduct was (to the prejudice of good order and discipline in the armed forces) (of a nature to bring discredit upon the armed forces) (to the prejudice of good order and discipline in the armed forces and was of a nature to bring discredit upon the armed forces).
+  In that   (personal jurisdiction data) did,  (at/on  board-location),  on or about   20  , maliciously (communicate) (convey) certain information concerning an attempt being made or to be made to unlawfully [(kill) (injure) (intimidate)  ] [(damage) (destroy)  ] by means of a(n) [explosive; weapon of mass destruction; biological agent, substance, or weapon; chemical agent, substance, or weapon; and/or (a) hazardous material(s)], to wit:  , which information was false and which the accused then knew to be false, and that said conduct was (to the prejudice of good order and discipline in the armed forces) (of a nature to bring discredit upon the armed forces) (to the prejudice of good order and discipline in the armed forces and was of a nature to bring discredit upon the armed forces).

 ## 110. Article 134-(Threat, communicating)